The videos above were produced in 2021. For the latest treatment options, speak with your doctor.

 What is a ROS1-positive cancer?

-In ROS1-positive lung cancer patients, the ROS1 gene fuses (joins) with part of another gene.
-This activates the ROS1 gene in a way that causes uncontrolled cell growth and cancer.
-This gene change is called a ROS1 fusion or ROS1 rearrangement.
-The ROS1 gene can fuse with many different partners.
-The most common in lung cancer is the CD74 gene.
-When ROS1 fuses or joins with another gene and causes lung cancer, a patient is said to be ROS1-positive.
-At this point, the recommended course of treatment is the same for patients who are ROS1-positive, regardless of the very specific type of ROS1 rearrangement you may have.
+Errors in the ROS-1 gene are one type of lung cancer biomarker.
+A patient is said to be ROS1-positive when the ROS1 gene fuses, or joins, with part of another gene.
+This gene change is called a ROS1 fusion, or ROS1 rearrangement, because it changes the ROS1 gene in a way that causes uncontrolled cell growth and cancer.
+The ROS1 gene can fuse with many different partner genes, but the most common fusion in lung cancer is the CD74 gene.
+The targeted therapy for ROS1-positive lung cancer is the same regardless of the specific type of ROS1 rearrangement a patient has.

 How do you know if you have ROS1-positive lung cancer?